SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesBeforeSaveContact.md

 # SalesBeforeSaveContact (1005)

 Called before a contact is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values